PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 We will offer 100 selfie lights to participants and 13 Nike employee store passes and Nike store discount passes to the college hosts

 ## Registration
-Please [register here](https://docs.google.com/forms/d/e/1FAIpQLSc946VK4VMu2ZZK_mgEl-2QBBaTOLoIwdgKmCw3K9CXkgN2Kg/viewform?usp=sf_link), we will update you the latest update about the event.
+Please **[register here](https://docs.google.com/forms/d/e/1FAIpQLSc946VK4VMu2ZZK_mgEl-2QBBaTOLoIwdgKmCw3K9CXkgN2Kg/viewform?usp=sf_link)**, we will update you the latest update about the event.
 (We understand parents can register the event for their children especially when they are under eighteen years old.)

 ## Agenda 1pm - 4pm